-Total material crushed in the first quarter increased to 311 thousand tonnes as a result of increased open pit operations, primarily from Don Gabriel, Cumbre and the newly opened Rajo Norte mine.
-This compares to 139 thousand tonnes in the prior year's two-month period.
+Total material crushed in the second quarter increased to 354 thousand tonnes as a result of increased open pit operations, primarily from Don Gabriel, Cumbre and the Rajo Norte open pit mines.
+This compares to 218 thousand tonnes in the prior year's quarter.

-Don Gabriel is the largest contributor of ore to MTV and the unit costs have decreased approximately 50% from early 2018, reducing the cutoff grade and increasing copper production.
-The Rajo Norte and Cumbre open pit mines are two of the ancillary deposits that contribute to copper production as shown in the PEA case of the Technical Report and demonstrates the flexibility in MTV's operations.
+Don Gabriel is the largest contributor of ore to MTV and starting in early 2018, with the mobilization of Vecchiola S.A., ore movement has increased to more than 90,000 tonnes per month, reducing unit costs at the mine and at the processing plant.
+The Rajo Norte and Cumbre open pit mines are two of the ancillary deposits that contribute to copper production as shown in the PEA case of the October 2018 Technical Report and demonstrates the flexibility in MTV's operations.
+A new mining contract was recently signed for the Rajo Norte open pit which will meaningfully reduce its unit costs.

-Ore production from the Papomono mine remained stable, extracting ore from resource blocks adjacent to the Papomono Massive deposit in advance of future block caving efforts.
+Ore production from the Papomono underground mine remained stable at approximately 500 tonnes per day, extracting ore from resource blocks adjacent to the Papomono Massive deposit in advance of future block caving efforts.
 A large component of ore production growth in 2020 will come from the higher-grade Papomono Massive deposit.
-MTV plans to extract ore using the incline block caving method, which is expected to reduce unit-mining costs from current levels by approximately 50%.
-The Company and MTV have spent considerable time investigating and analyzing caving methods as part of trade-off analysis, using well-known global experts in caving.
+MTV plans to extract ore using the incline block caving method, which is expected to ultimately increase underground production beyond 2,000 tonnes per day halving unit-mining costs.
+Detailed engineering, by Ingeroc (Santiago) is nearing completion with the expected delivery date of August 30, 2019.

-Following our pre-feasibility level estimates in the Technical Report, detailed engineering is underway, and MTV is selecting the underground development contractor.
+Following our pre-feasibility level estimates in the Technical Report, detailed engineering is underway, and MTV has selected the underground development contractor.
 Final approval for the required permits is expected in the third quarter of 2019 and once long-term financing is in place, MTV will start the development of access levels and draw points.
 Initial development is expected to take 10 months, prior to commencement of extraction.
-Over time, production from Papomono Massive is expected to ramp up to 2,000 tonnes per day, compared to the current production levels of 500 tonnes per day.
+The delay in obtaining long-term financing required the Company to alter its mine plan sequencing but, over time production from Papomono Massive is expected to ramp up to 2,000 tonnes per day, compared to the current production levels of 500 tonnes per day.